HomeAdvertisingCookieless Ads: Use First-Party Data Right

 • 2025: Complete phase-out across most major browsers

-According to Adobe’s analysis, this transition has already significantly limited the scope and scale of personalized ads, with brands increasingly relying on first-party data to maintain targeting capabilities.
+According to Adobe’s analysis, this shift has already limited the reach and scale of personalized ads, and brands are leaning on first-party data to keep their targeting sharp.

 Data TypeSourceQualityPrivacy ComplianceLongevity